znjameswu/flutter_math/doc/migration.0.2.0.md

 ### Use TextStyle to controll the size of your equation
 1. `TextStyle.fontSize` will be the size of any math symbols.
-2. `lpPerInch` will be used to decide the size of absolute units (pt, cm, inch, etc).
+2. `logicalPpi` will be used to decide the size of absolute units (pt, cm, inch, etc).
-3. If `lpPerInch` is null, then absolute units will resize on different `TextStyle.fontSize` to keep a consistent ratio (Just like current `baseSizeMultiplier`'s behavior).
+3. If `logicalPpi` is null, then absolute units will resize on different `TextStyle.fontSize` to keep a consistent ratio (Just like current `baseSizeMultiplier`'s behavior).
 4. `baseSizeMultiplier` is deprecated.
-If you still wish similar behavior, calculate relevant parameters from `MathOptions.defaultFontSize` and `double defaultLpPerInch(double fontSize)`.
+If you still wish similar behavior, calculate relevant parameters from `MathOptions.defaultFontSize` and `double defaultLogicalPpi(double fontSize)`.
-5. If neither `TextStyle.fontSize` nor `lpPerInch` is supplied, then the widget will use the default `TextStyle` supplied by Flutter's build context.
+5. If neither `TextStyle.fontSize` nor `logicalPpi` is supplied, then the widget will use the default `TextStyle` supplied by Flutter's build context.

 ## Sanitized Error System
 `ParseError` will be renamed to `ParseException`.
 Also, other throws within the library will be sanitized to throw either `ParseException`, `BuildException`, `EncodeExecption`.
 All of them extends `FlutterMathException`.
 As a result, `onErrorFallback` will have a different signature and allows users to handle exceptions with type safety.